KDE/documentation-develop-kde-org/content/hig/components/assistance/emblem.md

     placed in other corners in a clockwise order.
 -   Emblems that indicate unread notifications should be located in the top-right corner.
--   Use the minimum number of emblems and don\'t overwhelm the icon itself.
+-   Use the minimum number of emblems and don't overwhelm the icon itself.
 Three is usually too many.

 Appearance